FreeFem/FreeFem-doc/source/documentation/ffddm/introduction-to-the-domain-decomposition-method.rst

 Schwarz methods
 ~~~~~~~~~~~~~~~

 These methods are part of the large family of preconditioned iterative solvers.
-When considering the solve of the equation :math:`A\, \mathbf{X} = \mathbf{RHS}`, a preconditioner is a linear operator that approximtes the inverse of :math:`A\` and whose cost of the associated matrix-vector product is much cheaper than solving the original linear system.
-It enables to accelerate the solve of the latter with Krylov type methods such as the conjugate gradient gradient (in the symmetric positive definite case), GMRES or BiCGSTAB in the general case.
+When considering the solve of the equation :math:`A\, \mathbf{X} = \mathbf{RHS}`, a preconditioner is a linear operator that approximates the inverse of :math:`A` and whose cost of the associated matrix-vector product is much cheaper than solving the original linear system.
+It enables to accelerate the solution of the latter with Krylov type methods such as the conjugate gradient (in the symmetric positive definite case), GMRES or BiCGSTAB in the general case.
 Two options are possible.

 Left preconditioning: the preconditioner is applied to the left of the equation

 .. math::
    M^{-1}  A\, \mathbf{X} =  M^{-1} \mathbf{RHS}\,.

-and the Krylov method is applied to the left preconditioned system with a residual that is preconditioner dependant.
+and the Krylov method is applied to the left preconditioned system with a residual that is preconditioner dependent.

 Right preconditioning: the preconditioner is inserted on the right of the operator:

 .. math::
     A\, M^{-1}  \mathbf{Y} =  \mathbf{RHS}\, \text{ where } \mathbf{X} =  M^{-1}  \mathbf{Y}.

-and the Krylov method is applied to the right preconditioned system with a residual that is preconditioner independant.
+and the Krylov method is applied to the right preconditioned system with a residual that is preconditioner independent.

 In both cases, if the preconditioner is efficient the number of iterations to get a converged solution is much smaller than the number of iterations of the Krylov method applied to the original equation :math:`A\, \mathbf{X} = \mathbf{RHS}`.
 Although right preconditioning seems more intricate, it is much safer to use since the convergence is checked on a residual that does not depend on the preconditioner.

-In the sequel, we consider the solve of the equation :math:`A\, \mathbf{X} = \mathbf{RHS}` preconditioned by domain decomposition methods and with a **flexible GMRES** Krylov method which is thus necessarily right preconditioned.
+In the sequel, we consider the solution of the equation :math:`A\, \mathbf{X} = \mathbf{RHS}` preconditioned by domain decomposition methods and with a **flexible GMRES** Krylov method which is thus necessarily right preconditioned.

 Restricted Additive Schwarz (RAS)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^